hashicorp-education/learn-gcp-kms-unseal/README.md

     account_file_path = "/tmp/GCP/my-service-account.json"
     ```

-    > Set the `account_file_path` to where your Cloud IAM service account file is located.
+    > Set the `account_file_path` to the location of your Cloud IAM service account file.
 This is the service account that the Terraform uses to provision GCP resources.
 If you do not have one, follow the [GCP documentation](https://cloud.google.com/docs/authentication/getting-started) to create a service account and download the JSON file.

-1. This guide expects a Cloud KMS key ring and crypto key to already exists.
-If you **don't** have one to use for Vault auto-unseal, un-comment the key ring and key creation portion in the `main.tf` file.  **NOTE:** Keep line 93 commented out and use line 92.
+1. This guide expects a Cloud KMS key ring and crypto key to already exist.
+If you **don't** have one to use for Vault auto-unseal, un-comment the key ring and key creation part of the `main.tf` file.  **NOTE:** Keep line 93 commented out and use line 92.

     ```shell
     ...